Skip to content

 Configuration

-Connection URIFull MongoDB URI (overrides other settings)Optional
+Connection URIFull MongoDB URI (overrides other settings)-

 HostDatabase server hostnamelocalhost